 Everybody appreciates the need for a silent environment.
 Constant noises can elevate your stress levels over time.
-However, noise-cancelling headphones are an excellent way to eliminate outside ambient noises and help you relax.
+That’s where noise-cancelling headphones come in handy.
+They are an excellent way to cut outside ambient noises and help you relax.
 For example, you might want to block that low hum in a plane or vehicle while traveling.

 Image used under Creative Commons from Fe Ilya